-No, Bank of America Cash Rewards credit card does not have travel insurance.
-While Bank of America Cash Rewards credit card does have benefits such as overdraft protection and zero liability protection, travel insurance is not among the card’s perks.
-This is because the Bank of America Cash Rewards credit card is made for people who want good rewards on everyday spending.
+The Bank of America Customized Cash Rewards credit card does not have travel insurance.
+While the Bank of America Customized Cash Rewards credit card does have benefits such as overdraft protection and zero liability protection, travel insurance is not among the card’s perks.
+This is because the Bank of America Customized Cash Rewards credit card credit card is made for people who want good rewards on everyday spending.

 Trip delay insurance: Reimburses you when a trip starts late because of things you can’t control (bad weather, mechanical breakdowns, etc.).